Critical race theory: Essentialism vs. anti-essentialism

 Delgado and Stefancic write, "Scholars who write about these issues are concerned with the appropriate unit for analysis: Is the black community one, or many, communities?
 Do middle- and working-class African-Americans have different interests and needs?
 Do all oppressed peoples have something in common?"
 This is a look at the ways that oppressed groups may share in their oppression but also have different needs and values that need to be analyzed differently.
 It is a question of how groups can be essentialized or are unable to be essentialized.

-From a essentialist perspective, one's identity consists of an internal "essence" that is static and unchanging from birth, whereas a non-essentialist position holds that "the subject has no fixed or permanent identity.”
+From an essentialist perspective, one's identity consists of an internal "essence" that is static and unchanging from birth, whereas a non-essentialist position holds that "the subject has no fixed or permanent identity."
 Racial essentialism diverges into biological and cultural essentialism, where subordinated groups may endorse one over the other.
 "Cultural and biological forms of racial essentialism share the idea that differences between racial groups are determined by a fixed and uniform essence that resides within and defines all members of each racial group.
 However, they differ in their understanding of the nature of this essence."
-Subordinated communities may be more likely to endorse cultural essentialism as it provides a basis of positive distinction for establishing a cumulative resistance as a means to assert their identities and advocacy of rights, whereas biological essentialism may be unlikely to resonate with marginalized groups as historically, dominant groups have used genetics and biology in justifying racism and oppression.
+Subordinated communities may be more likely to endorse cultural essentialism as it provides a basis of positive distinction for establishing a cumulative resistance as a means to assert their identities and advocacy of rights.
+By comparison, biological essentialism may be unlikely to resonate with marginalized groups because historically dominant groups have used genetics and biology in justifying both racism and oppression.

 Essentialism is the idea of a singular, shared experience between a specific group of people.
-Anti-essentialism, on the other hand, believes that there are other various factors that can affect a person’s being and their overall life experience.
+Anti-essentialism, on the other hand, believes that there are other various factors that can affect a person's being and overall life experience.
 The race of an individual is viewed more as a social construct that does not necessarily dictate the outcome of their life circumstances.
-Race is viewed as “a social and historical construction, rather than an inherent, fixed, essential biological characteristic.”
-Anti-essentialism “forces a destabilization in the very concept of race itself…” The results of this destabilization vary on the analytic focus falling into two general categories, “... consequences for the analytic concepts of racial identity or racial subjectivity.”
+Race is viewed as "a social and historical construction, rather than an inherent, fixed, essential biological characteristic."
+Anti-essentialism "forces a destabilization in the very concept of race itself…" The results of this destabilization vary on the analytic focus falling into two general categories, "... consequences for the analytic concepts of racial identity or racial subjectivity."

 Structural determinism, and race, sex, class, and their intersections

 This refers to the exploration of how "the structure of legal thought or culture influences its content" in a way that determines social outcomes.
-Delgado and Stefancic cited "empathic fallacy" as one example of structural determinism—the "idea that our system, by reason of its structure and vocabulary, cannot redress certain types of wrong."
+Delgado and Stefancic cited "empathic fallacy" as one example of structural determinism: the "idea that our system, by reason of its structure and vocabulary, cannot redress certain types of wrong."
 They interrogate the absence of terms such as intersectionality, anti-essentialism, and jury nullification in standard legal reference research tools in law libraries.